Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 </span>

 To-do's:
- - mention ARM as well when first talking about x86, and retook that information when talking about cross-platform at end of the post.
  - Talk more about the x86 ISA, like how the register nomenclature work.
  - Fix assembly throughout that lack stack alignment.
 Also mention functions prologue and epilogue, and the use `rbp`.